 • Uses cryptographic authentication to ensure file content integrity, even if a malicious actor compromises its systems

-Tresorit: Secure Cloud Workspace with End-to-End Encryption
+Tresorit: Secure Cloud with End-to-End Encryption

 Tresorit’s end-to-end encrypted cloud storage and secure workspace lets you protect data security and privacy.
 Our zero-knowledge solution ensures that we never have access to or visibility into any sensitive data, including files, passwords, or encryption keys.

-You can use our encrypted workspace to share files and folder securely, whether internally or externally.
+You can use our encrypted cloud to share files and folder securely, whether internally or externally.
 We offer email encryption and eSignature add-ons so that your employees can collaborate with one another, contractors, and customers securely in an integrated, secure ecosystem.

 To help you meet mission-critical data protection compliance requirements, we provide a robust set of administrative controls so that you can govern user and device access to folders and files.
 You can use our reports as audit documentation, reducing compliance costs and enhancing governance.